NodEm9/abimongo/docs/website/docs/core/api/classes/AbimongoBootstrap.md

 initOptions: { /* custom options * / } // This where you can lazily initialize tenants if needed
 });
 };
+ *
 ```

-## Method

-initialize

 ## Param

-Optional path to a custom configuration file.
+Optional path to a custom configuration file or a config object.
 If not provided, it defaults to 'abimongo.config.json'.

 ## Constructors